A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: The A2Seek Dataset

-The A2Seek dataset was collected using a DJI M30T drone equipped with wide-angle, telephoto, and infrared cameras, operating at varying altitudes (10--60 meters) and speeds (0--20 m/s) to capture diverse scenarios.
-Flight trajectories included hovering, linear cruising, curved circling, and area scanning, reflecting dynamic viewpoint changes.
-The dataset comprises 542 untrimmed 4K videos (over 23 hours) recorded across 10 campus environments, featuring over 20 anomaly categories (\textit{e.g.}, falling, fighting, jaywalking) under various conditions (day/night, clear/foggy, \textit{etc.}).
 To ensure high-quality and comprehensive labeling, A2Seek employs a rigorous multi-level annotation framework.
 This process includes spatiotemporal bounding boxes, fine-grained categories, and structured reasoning paths.
-A multi-stage annotation process was designed, encompassing trigger identification, anomaly diagnosis, causal reasoning, reflection, and seeking phases (as shown in Figure \ref{fig:intro}e).
-Specific formatting rules were applied to align model outputs with human annotations, ensuring consistency and interpretability.
-During this process, the model generated multiple responses, from which professional annotators selected and refined the most appropriate ones.
-The finalized annotations were integrated into a reasoning-centric framework, supporting precise anomaly detection and facilitating in-depth semantic reasoning.
+A multi-stage annotation process was designed, encompassing trigger identification, anomaly diagnosis, causal reasoning, reflection, and seeking phases (as shown in Figure~\ref{fig:intro}e).
+Specific formatting rules were enforced to align model-generated responses with human annotations.
+During annotation, the model produced multiple candidate explanations, from which professional annotators selected and refined the most appropriate.
+The final annotations are integrated into a reasoning-centric framework, enabling both precise anomaly localization and high-level semantic understanding.
+For privacy, all facial regions and identity-related visual attributes are blurred.
+Further procedural details are provided in Appendix~\ref{appendix:privacy}.